A Brother with Perfect Timing: Background

-A Brother With Perfect Timing was filmed in 1986 – four years before the release from prison of Nelson Mandela, and while the apartheid regime was still in place.
+A Brother With Perfect Timing was filmed in 1986—four years before the release from prison of Nelson Mandela, and while the apartheid regime was still in place.
 The documentary includes a live performance by Ibrahim and discussions about two of his compositions, "Anthem for a New Nation" and "Mannenberg".

-As described by the reviewer for KUVO radio, "Throughout the film Ibrahim plays different roles.
-At times he is the narrator, telling stories and sharing anecdotes, cultural and musical history lessons, offering metaphors, and even jokes for how he and other musicians developed and grew into being. ...
-He is seen performing with his septet Ekaya at the Manhattan nightclub Sweet Basil, as well as rehearsing a choral group.
+As described by the reviewer for KUVO radio, "Throughout the film, Ibrahim plays different roles.
+At times he is the narrator, telling stories and sharing anecdotes, cultural and musical history lessons, offering metaphors, and even jokes for how he and other musicians developed and grew into being. .. is seen performing with his septet Ekaya at the Manhattan nightclub Sweet Basil, as well as rehearsing a with choral group.
 Some scenes in South Africa feature actors dramatizing events that Ibrahim recounts."

 Musicians featured with Ibrahim include Carlos Ward, Ricky Ford, Charles Davis, Essiet Okon Essiet, Don Mumford and Ben Riley.

 The film was originally broadcast in the BBC Two series Arena on 27 February 1987.